Nicola Chetta

 Nicola Chetta, (Arbërisht: Nikollë Keta; 12 July 1741 – 15 December 1803) was an Arbëresh writer and priest.
 He was born in Contessa Entellina, Sicily.
-He was educated at the Greek Orthodox seminary in Palermo.
+He was educated at the Italo-Albanian Catholic seminary in Palermo.
 In 1777, Keta himself became rector of the seminary.
 As a poet, he wrote both religious and secular verse in Albanian and Greek, and has the honour of having composed the first Albanian sonnet (1777).